 If you have an employer-sponsored retirement plan, contribute at least the minimum for an employer match.
 If you get a raise, allocate the extra funds to your 401K.
 If you don’t have access to a 401K, open a Roth IRA and contribute after-tax dollars so you don’t have to pay taxes when you withdraw the funds, unlike a traditional IRA.

 Determine how much you should be saving by using an online retirement calculator.
-According to Mary, online calculators can be very helpful as they force you to focus on your resources and your needs versus your wants.
+According to Brad, online calculators can be very helpful as they force you to focus on your resources and your needs versus your wants.
 While you can always borrow money for a house or a car, you can’t borrow for retirement.

 PRO TIP: Adjust your tax withholdings so that you break even on your taxes, versus being repaid by the government after filing.
-Mary said while people love to get a big refund check, having that money in your pocket, or better yet in an account earning interest, is better than letting Uncle Sam sit on your money for free.
+Brad said while people love to get a big refund check, having that money in your pocket, or better yet in an account earning interest, is better than letting Uncle Sam sit on your money for free.

 Set Reasonable, Achievable Goals

 It’s important to focus on a few, achievable goals and not overwhelm yourself trying to accomplish too many things at once.
 Generally, people aim to invest or save 15 to 20 percent of their income but that’s not always realistic, especially if you have existing debt.
-Mary suggests that once a large expense is paid off, increase your retirement contribution by a percent or two and continue to do that as you pay off more debt, receive pay increases or generate extra income.
+Brad suggests that once a large expense is paid off, increase your retirement contribution by a percent or two and continue to do that as you pay off more debt, receive pay increases or generate extra income.
 While it’s possible to catch up on your retirement savings, it’s better to get off to an accelerated start and into good habits the first 20 years of your career.

 Get the latest financial tips and advice by signing up to receive our emails.

 Rockland Trust Online Banking gives you a variety of services that help you use and manage your accounts, whenever and wherever you want.